viccpp/realloc4cpp/realloc4cpp.md

 2. The memory block length was changed, and
 3. It is at least `new_size` bytes length.

-The main difference with `realloc()`'s behaivour is that the allocator doesn't try to move any data, it is a caller's responsibility, the allocator just reports the success.
+The main difference with `realloc()`'s behaivour is that an allocator doesn't try to move any data, it is a caller's responsibility, the allocator just reports the success status.

 ## [P0401 - Extensions to the Allocator interface](http://www.open-std.org/jtc1/sc22/wg21/docs/papers/2016/p0401r0.html) by Jonathan Wakely (Bonus)